 Agrippa said to Festus, “This man could have been set free if he had not appealed to Caesar.”
 Acts 26:32 (NIV)

 In some way, Paul chooses to go to Rome.
-In fact, a glance at Romans shows that Paul has been trying to get to Rome, the cultural and political center of the world of the world at the time, for a while now.
+In fact, a glance at Romans shows that Paul has been trying to get to Rome, the cultural and political center of the world at the time, for a while now.
 So in Acts 27, he gets on a boat to go to Rome but along the way there’s a storm.
 The ship itself is destroyed but all those on board are spared for Paul’s sake.
 Then, he completes his journey and waits for Caesar to hear his case.
 And that’s where the book ends.

 Okay, Luke, let me get this straight.
 You tell us this long story about a trial that’s kind of uninteresting and then you don’t tell us its resolution?
 What was the point of this departure from the story of the growth of the church?